Rejected For A Job I Was Perfect For (5 Steps To Recover Quickly From A Job Rejection)

 At least when you’re putting yourself out there more, you are opening up possibilities, right.

-So you’re opening up question marks as to potentially these other organizations do want to hire you.
+You’re opening up question marks as to potentially these other organizations do want to hire you.

 Potentially, they’re very excited to, but when you’re wasting your want on the one that we know doesn’t want to.

-So maybe they’ve already sent you an email and they’ve said sorry, we’ve gone with somebody else or maybe they haven’t responded to you at all and you continue to stay hung up on them, continue to give them your mental energy, continue to think about them, continue to followup with them, that is essentially wasting your want on a company that doesn’t want you and therefore, you’re missing out on all of the other opportunities.
+Maybe they’ve already sent you an email and they’ve said sorry, we’ve gone with somebody else or maybe they haven’t responded to you at all and you continue to stay hung up on them, continue to give them your mental energy, continue to think about them, continue to followup with them, that is essentially wasting your want on a company that doesn’t want you and therefore, you’re missing out on all of the other opportunities.

 Because they have already said no.